 The Office of Scholarships and Financial Aid (OSFA) is able to answer questions about how your other funding such as grants, scholarships, and stipends impact your ATA Scholarship award amount.
 OSFA is also able to determine the reasons behind issues affecting the release of awards to your account.
 For questions related to ATA and your financial aid, please contact OSFA through its Ask Aid email portal.
-When typing out your question, select “Az Teachers Academy” from the drop-down list under Category so that your message can be routed correctly.
+When typing out your question, select the “Az Teachers Academy” category from the drop-down list so that your message can be routed to the correct staff member.

 The scholarship may pay for classes required for your teacher preparation program but are taken during the Summer at another institution.
 However, approval is on a case-by-case basis, and must be obtained through a two-step process.
 First, the student must request approval by contacting COE-ATA@email.arizona.edu.
 Second, once approval is given, the student must submit a Consortium Agreement form to the Office of Scholarships and Financial Aid by the posted deadline.
 For more information, please visit OSFA Consortium Agreement page.

 You may teach at any public or charter school in the state of Arizona.
 Full-time teaching positions only.